Location coordinates. Geographic coordinates, latitude and longitude, how to determine geographic coordinates from a topographic map

 Yaroslavl 57.626569 39.893822

-For determining latitude it is necessary with the help of a triangle to lower the perpendicular from point A to the degree frame on the line of latitude and read from the right or left on the latitude scale, the corresponding degrees, minutes, seconds. φА = φ0 + Δφ
+For determining latitude It is necessary, using a triangle, to lower the perpendicular from point A to the degree frame onto the line of latitude and read the corresponding degrees, minutes, seconds on the right or left along the latitude scale. φА= φ0+ Δφ

-φА = 54 0 36/00 // +0 0 01 / 40 //= 54 0 37 / 40 //
+φА=54 0 36 / 00 // +0 0 01 / 40 //= 54 0 37 / 40 //

-Determination of rectangular coordinates of a point on the map
+Determining the rectangular coordinates of a point on the map

 The rectangular coordinates of the point (X, Y) on the map are determined in the square of the kilometer grid as follows:

-For example, the coordinates of point A are: ХА = 6065 km + 0.55 km = 6065.55 km;
+For example, the coordinates of point A are: XA = 6065 km + 0.55 km = 6065.55 km;

 UA = 4311 km + 0.535 km = 4311.535 km. (the coordinate is reduced);